There may be affiliate links in this post. Read my disclosure policy to learn more.

 The David

 After the Mona Lisa, The David might be the most famous work of art in the world.
 Sculpted by Michelangelo in the early 1500s, The David was meant to be a depiction of biblical King David in his youth.
-This statue stood in the Palazzo Vecchio for centuries and was moved into the Accademia Gallery in 1873 in an effort to protect it from damage.
+This statue stood in the Palazzo Vecchio for centuries and was moved into the Accademia Gallery in 1873 to protect it from damage.

 Today you can visit The David at the Accademia Gallery or visit a replica in The David’s original home in the Palazzo Vecchio.